kamnyborg/semantic-kernel-mcp-workshop/SemanticKernelWorkshop.Lab3/readme.md

 public static string GetCurrentTime() => DateTime.Now.ToString("yyyy-MM-dd HH:mm:ss");
 ```

-3. Navigate to the project folder in a terminal and run the command to test the MCP server:
+3. Navigate to the project folder (for Lab3) in a terminal and run the command to test the MCP server:
 npx @modelcontextprotocol/inspector dotnet run